 In case you fail to reach such an agreement, you may, as a last resort measure, contact ECHA in accordance with Article 27(5) of the REACH Regulation.
-Please find more details here.
+Please find more details under point 5 here.

-- Show your real intentions to register or update your registration dossier, by providing ECHA with the pre-registration numbers, registration numbers or inquiry numbers and the EC number for your substances;
+- Show your real intentions to register or update your registration dossier, by providing ECHA with the registration numbers or inquiry numbers and the EC number of the substances you manufacture or import;

 - Provide a description of why you need the data and how you intend to use it (e.g. for read-across);

-- Submit a declaration that "The data provided shall be only used for registration purposes under the REACH Regulation";
+- Submit a declaration that "The robust study summaries provided shall be only used for registration purposes under the REACH Regulation";

 - List the endpoints that you would require information for.

-According to REACH, any data submitted more than 12 years previously can only be used for the purposes of registration.
+According to REACH, any robust study summaries submitted more than 12 years previously can only be used for the purposes of registration.
 Furthermore, the provision by ECHA of copies of robust study summaries does not provide ownership rights on this data.